bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 Licht? \
 Eerste, tweede, dierde, vierde, , \
 Verschilende - different \
-Dezelfde, hetzelfde - the same \
+Dezelfde, hetzelfde - the same

 ## Common nouns
 ### In the office
 ___Activities___\
-Gesprek - conversation \
+Gesprek - conversation\
 Vergadering - meeting\
 ? - discussion\
-Moeite - effort
+Moeite - effort\
+Toespraak - speech ... but its "heild een toespraak" / hold a speech for "giving a speech"

 ___Email related___ \
-Onderwerp - Topic / subject
+Onderwerp - Topic / subject\
-Oplossing - solution
+Oplossing - solution\
+Uitnodiging - invite / invitation

 ___Apps related___\
 Toegang - access

+___Hardware___\
+Toetsenbord - keyboard

 ### In the hotel
 ___Activities___\
 ? - check in\
+? - check out\
 Vergadering - meeting\
 ? - discussion\
 Moeite - effort

 ### Outside, on the road and public spaces
 Richting - direction\
 Voorkant - in front of\
 Achter - behind\
-? - left side\
+Linksaf - left side\
-? - right side\
+Rechtsaf - right side\
 Boven - above\
 Beneiden - below/under\
 Binnen / Binnenkant - inside\
 Buiten / Buitenkant - outside\
 Dicht bij - close to\
 Naast - next to\
-? - away from\
+? - away from

+### Time related and similar
-Zodra - once
+Zodra - once\
+Zelfs - even... as in "Even the sky in...." = "Zelfs de lucht in....."\
+? - just / only

 ### Measure of, count of, paying, ordering and accounting
 Maat - size\
+Vorm - shape\
 Rekening - bill\